straydogstudio/film_roll/README.md

 Options:

 - **:animation**: The slide animation duration.
 1/4 of interval by default.
 (See **interval** option.)
-- **:configure_load**: Configure width and position and start scrolling immediately (use if instantiating FilmRoll with the page load event.)
+- **:configure_load**: If true, configure widths immediately (use if instantiating FilmRoll with the page load event.)
+If false, configure width on the window load event.
+If a function, immediately call the function.
 False by default.
-Without this option FilmRoll assumes it is called when the DOM is ready ([jQuery.ready()](http://api.jquery.com/ready/)) and schedules configuration of width and position on page load.
+Without this option FilmRoll assumes it has been instantiated on DOM ready ([jQuery.ready()](http://api.jquery.com/ready/)) and it will schedule its width configuration to run on page load.
+- **:easing**: `swing` by default. jQuery also provides `linear`. [jQueryUI](http://api.jqueryui.com/easings/) provides more.
-- **:height** Set the height of the film_roll wrapper (which sits inside the container.)
+- **:height**: Set the height of the film_roll wrapper (which sits inside the container.)
 Options are:
     - **Not set** (default): The wrapper will be the height of the container (100%), with a min-height of the tallest element.
     - **Integer/string**: Set the height directly.
 Can be an integer (pixels) or a string ('75%'.)
+- **:hover**: Pause scroll on hover.
+True by default.
 - **:interval**: The automatic scroll interval.
 4 seconds by default.
 To turn off the automatic scroll, see the **scroll** option.
 - **:next**: The jquery selector for the next button.
 Creates its own button by default.
 (See **prev** option.)
 - **:no_css**: Do not add [default css](#default-css) to page.
 You will want to include it otherwise.